hanksnowdon/hanksnowdon.github.io/_posts/2020-10-30-logitMLBswingdiscipline.md

 ---
 title: "Does getting called up lead to change in swing discipline for baseball players?"
 date: 2020-10-30
-tags: [Logistic Classification, Data Science, Baseball]
+tags: [Modeling
 header:
   image: "/images/Brewers.png"
-excerpt: "Modeling the effect of promotion on swing patterns of hitters"
+excerpt: "Modeling the short-term effect of promotion on hitters' swing patterns "
 ---

 ## Background